 The Company's cash investment is in accordance with its investments policy and complies with the regulatory requirements.
 The company's investment strategy is influenced by a focus on highly liquid financial instruments such as term deposit, equity and debt instruments.
-At the end of December 2016, the Company had approximately 10.8 b invested in fixed income and 1.1billion in equity instruments.
+At the end of December 2017, the Company had approximately No10.2billion invested in fixed income and No967million in equity instruments.